 Halifax brings its distinctive culture and vision to the Forex trading arena.
-Based in New Zealand, this brokerage offers dedicated account managers to help guide traders through the platform with platform walk-throughs, CFD and Forex trading courses, and 100% risk free demo trading activity.
+Based in New Zealand, this brokerage offers dedicated account managers to help guide traders through the platform with platform walk-throughs, CFD and Forex trading courses, and 100% risk-free demo trading activity.
 There are various workshops and webinars available to help enhance your knowledge of the financial markets.

 Halifax New Zealand LTD is primarily a Forex CFD and stock brokerage with its main offices in Wellington NZ, and Auckland NZ.
 The people behind Halifax have extensive experience in global equities markets, share markets, and fund management.
 Key personnel at the company include CEO Andrew Gibbs, compliance manager Tracy Gibson, account managers Roger Barley and Robert Lean.

 The process of applying for a new account at Halifax is 100% free.
 Clients simply need to choose from the available account options, complete the forms and have their ID validated.
 To get started, traders must enter their personal details, and choose the financial instruments they wish to trade.
 It’s important to choose the right trading platform to determine what your account needs will be.
-There are derivative products such as options, futures, CFDs, and Forex, and there are non-derivative products such as shares, currency conversions, bonds, and exchange traded funds.
+There are derivative products such as options, futures, CFDs, and Forex, and there are non-derivative products such as shares, currency conversions, bonds, and exchange-traded funds.

 We found two primary types of accounts available at Halifax: live accounts and demo accounts.
 With the live account, clients are required to maintain sufficient funding to cover the margin for their trading activities.
-The preferred balance is $5,000 at minimum all the time.
+The preferred balance is $5,000 at a minimum all the time.
 The account opening page provides further information on how to register a live account.
-The demo account option is a great way to trade under real market conditions at zero risk.
+The demo account option is a great way to trade under real market conditions at zero risks.
 The demo account is free to register for and allows you to trade with virtual money.
 Once again, there are 3 user-friendly trading platforms available and clients must select a platform to start trading.

 Trading Platform/ software